Grades and the Grading System

 W Withdrawal, Dropping a Course:

 Until the second withdrawal deadline, (see Dates & Deadlines), students may use UAccess Student Self-Service to withdraw from a course.
 No approval is needed.
 The grade of W is awarded regardless of whether the student is passing at the time of withdrawal.
 The W will appear on the student's permanent record but does not affect the student's grade-point-average (GPA).

 After the second withdrawal deadline, the grade of W can be awarded only with the approval of the student's instructor and academic dean, and only under exceptional circumstances.
 Students with extenuating circumstances must petition with their college dean for permission to drop a course.
 The student's final course-withdrawal (drop) deadline differs for undergraduate and graduate courses.

-W Grade Unit Maximum: The number of undergraduate course withdrawals (drops) cannot exceed 18 units during the student's undergraduate career.
+W Grade Unit Maximum: The number of undergraduate course withdrawals (drops) cannot exceed 18 units during the student's undergraduate career; the 18-unit limit will be reset once a student completes a bachelor's degree at the University and begins a Second Bachelor's Degree (does not apply to concurrent degrees).
 The 18-unit maximum applies to all courses dropped with a W grade.
 The W grade is awarded for all withdrawals between the first and final withdrawal deadlines--from the third week through the thirteenth week of a regular semester (including those awarded for administrative drops or for approved Late Change Petitions).

 WC Withdrawal, Complete Withdrawal and Retroactive Withdrawal from the University: